vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 ## CHAPTER XXIX.
 The Charamasloka :

-Introduction to charama-sloka ; meaning of sarva. dharmān; meaning of partityajya; refutation of the view that the giving up of rites or dharmas is enjoined and of the view that what is enjoined is the giving up of the notion that they are upāyas; the obligatoriness of the performance of the rites of varna and asrama'; how äkinchanya and Nairapekshya are to be understood in the charamasloka; summary of the meanings of parityajya considered; the meaning of mūm and of ekam; tbe refutation of the view that prapatti is no upāya ; mām includes Laksbmi, the attribute; the meaning of saranam; the meaning of vraja; the proper interpretation of Alavandar's silokas in this connec tion; the meaning of aham and of tva; the meaning of sarvapāpebhyo and of mokshayishyāmi; the manner of libe. ration from all sins; the meaning of mūs'uchah; the reasons for giving up grief or despair; the purport of charamasloka.
+Introduction to charama-sloka ; meaning of sarva. dharmān; meaning of partityajya; refutation of the view that the giving up of rites or dharmas is enjoined and of the view that what is enjoined is the giving up of the notion that they are upāyas; the obligatoriness of the performance of the rites of varna and asrama'; how ākinchanya and Nairapekshya are to be understood in the charamasloka; summary of the meanings of parityajya considered; the meaning of mūm and of ekam; tbe refutation of the view that prapatti is no upāya ; mām includes Laksbmi, the attribute; the meaning of saranam; the meaning of vraja; the proper interpretation of Alavandar's silokas in this connec tion; the meaning of aham and of tva; the meaning of sarvapāpebhyo and of mokshayishyāmi; the manner of libe. ration from all sins; the meaning of mūs'uchah; the reasons for giving up grief or despair; the purport of charamasloka.

 465 to 565